adamsonyanik/mc-plugins/README.md

 This is a monorepo using gradle submodules.
 Each plugin is available in the [plugin](plugin) directory and is developed, built and deployed separately.
+A plugin can be implemented in either Java or Kotlin.
+And the plugin.yml must not be written automatically.
+Instead, they are generated during the gradle build using a plugin.

 ### Local Development